vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/quotable-notables.md

 - Don't explain your philosophy.
 Embody it. - Epictetus

+- For the advice in a joke is sometimes more useful than the most serious teaching. - Balthasar Gracian,

+- For luck always compensates her intensity by her brevity. - Balthasar Gracian [for preface to an article on info theory]

+- Things are done quickly enough if done well.
+If just quickly done they can be quickly undone. - Balthasar Gracian

+- Make haste slowly. - Balthasar Gracian

 #### Quotes from me, which you have probably never heard before, so please spread the word

+- Arrogance isn't confidence squared. -- Todd Igoe

 - [Compatibilism](https://en.wikipedia.org/wiki/Compatibilism) is just [determinism](https://en.wikipedia.org/wiki/Determinism) with low self-esteem. -- Todd Igoe

-- Arrogance isn't confidence squared. -- Todd Igoe

 - Note that "foolproof" begins with "fool." -- Todd Igoe

 - I have a policy regarding stupid questions.
 Please don't ask me what it is. -- Todd Igoe

 #### Yogi Berra section